MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-end-to-end-testing.md

 ## 3. Download the test example

-For this tutorial, we're using a sample available in the [Azure/terraform sample repo](https://github.com/Azure/terraform/blob/master/samples/end-to-end-testing/README.md).
+For this article, we're using a sample available in the [Azure/terraform sample repo](https://github.com/Azure/terraform/blob/master/samples/end-to-end-testing/README.md).

 This sample defines a Terraform configuration that deploys two Linux virtual machines into the same virtual network.
 One VM - named `vm-linux-1` - has a public IP address.
 Only port 22 is opened to allow SSH connections.
 The second VM - `vm-linux-2` - has no defined public IP address.